 People in conversation

-Post-Election: A Conversation for Trust and Understanding
+Countering Political Polarization: A Conversation for Trust and Understanding

 Published

-This exercise is designed to be used in one-on-one conversations.
-But it can also be used in small group settings.
+This exercise is designed to be used in one-on-one conversations, but it can also be used in small group settings.
 For instance, you can use it to engage a group of stakeholders with similar views and/or identities as you map a community.
 You could also use this to gain buy-in from people who are skeptical of talking politics in a team, organization, or community.

 Author(s)